Wexford Tourist Attractions

 Begin an unforgettable journey through Ireland’s past with a visit to some of the top Wexford tourist attractions.
 Vividly discover the 1798 Rebellion, immerse yourself in the stories of the Great Irish Famine, step into Ireland’s most haunted house and visit one of the oldest operational lighthouses in the world.

-With something for everyone to enjoy, don’t miss out on experiencing the best places to visit in Wexford.
+With something for everyone to enjoy, don’t miss out on experiencing the best places to visit and tourist attractions that Wexford has to offer.

 Secret Valley Wildlife Park